prototypefund/Digital_Bargeld-docs/api-merchant.rst

 The following are the API made available by the merchant:

-.. https:GET:: /taler/key
+.. http:GET:: /taler/key

-   Allows the customer to obtain the merchant's public EdDSA key over a "secure" channel.
+   Allows the customer to obtain the merchant's public EdDSA key.
+Should only be used over a "secure" channel (i.e. at least HTTPS).

    **Success Response**

    :status 200 OK: The request was successful.

    The merchant responds with a JSON object containing the following fields:

-   :>json base32 merchant_pub: Base32_-encoded EdDSA public key of the merchant.
+   :>json base32 merchant_pub: base32-encoded EdDSA public key of the merchant.

    **Failure response**

    :status 404: Taler not supported.

 .. http:GET:: /taler/contract
 .. http:POST:: /taler/contract